Traditional Filipino Pork Bopis recipe with heart, lung, and pork fat

 - green chili pepper for garnish

-- In large frying pan, add pork fat, heart and lungs, lemongrass, pandan leaves, 1 cup of vinegar, 1 tbsp salt and enough water to cover the meat.
+- In large pot, add pork fat, heart, and lungs, lemongrass, pandan leaves, 1 cup of vinegar, 1 tbsp salt, and enough water to cover the meat.

 - Bring to a boil and cook for 20 minutes.

-- Remove meat, let it cool then dice the meat finely.
+- Remove meat, let it cool, then dice finely.
 Set aside.

-- In a heavy pan, heat oil and sauté garlic and onions.
-Add the chopped meat, cayenne pepper and bay leaves, stir fry for 3 minutes.
-5. Add bell pepper, 1 cup of vinegar and stock, bring to a boil and simmer in high heat until sauce thickens.
+- Add bell pepper, 1 cup of vinegar, and stock.
+Bring to a boil and simmer on high heat until sauce thickens.

-- Add more vinegar if you want it more sour.
+- Add more vinegar if you want a more sour taste.

-- Add annatto powder mixture then season with fish sauce and lots of freshly ground black pepper.
+- Add the annatto powder mixture, then season with fish sauce and lots of freshly ground black pepper.

 - Simmer for 2 minutes, then place in big bell peppers and garnish with green chili pepper.
 Serve with hot rice.

 For the fish sauce, you don’t want to get any old fish sauce, but this original flavor of patis.

 Include this pork bopis recipe in your to-cook list and be ready for any surprise drinking party.

-You can also try our Special Sisig Recipe if you are still looking for Pulutan’s.
+You can also try our bangus sisig recipe if you’re still looking for pulutans.